mozaffar95/Zomato-Data-Analysis/README.md

-#  Zomato Data Cleaning Project (SQL)
+#  Zomato Data Cleaning Project using SQL

 ##  Project Overview

 This project focuses on cleaning a raw Zomato restaurant dataset using SQL.
-The objective is to transform inconsistent and messy data into a clean, structured format suitable for analysis and reporting.
+The aim is to transform messy, inconsistent real-world data into a clean and structured format suitable for analysis, reporting, and visualization.

 ##  Problem Statement

-Real-world datasets often contain missing values, duplicates, inconsistent formats, and errors.
+Real-world datasets often contain missing values, duplicates, inconsistent formats, and incorrect entries.
-This project demonstrates practical SQL skills to prepare such raw data for further analysis.
+This project demonstrates practical SQL skills required to prepare raw data for meaningful analysis.

 ##  Tools & Technologies Used

 * SQL (MySQL)
 * GitHub
-* Zomato Restaurant Dataset
+* Kaggle Dataset

 ##  Dataset Description